rieske/trans/README.md

 ## About

-Reviving an old University project - a compiler for a subset of the C programming language.
+A compiler for C-like programming language.
-Aiming to make it compile ANSI C at some point and reviving my C++ skills, learning modern C++ as I go.

-## Implementation notes
+## Structure

 ### Scanner
 A configurable finite automaton, recognizing lexemes in the character stream.